songzhw/songzhw.github.io/and_exp/2017-10-10-replace-views-globally.md

 This means even you write <EditText> in the layout xml files, and you will get a <AppCompatEditText> eventually.
 This is what we want to do too, replacing views globally.

+### Replacing views globally

+### Conclusion
+That's actually how AppCompatActivity replace your EditText with AppComatEditText.
+This technique could be used in many scenarioes.
+* 自动埋点

+* 全局替换字体